bjerrep/obsoleta/README.md

 	--getbuildtype
 	--setbuildtype buildtype

 Dixi support for slotted packages are so far limited as it only operates on the resolved package.
-It can figure out that it needs to write in the base section of a slotted package file but its not clever enough to discover if an entry actually came from a key'ed section.
-So dixi can work on the version and the track assuming that the values originally were in the base section.
+It can figure out that it needs to write in the slot section of a slotted package file but its not clever enough to discover if an entry actually came from a key'ed section.
+So dixi can work on the version and the track assuming that the values originally were in the slot section.
 This limited thing is just waiting for a proper implementation for it to dissapear.